fahedelkhatib/memeparser/README.md

 * automatic proxying

-*downloading from sites other than reddit*
+* *downloading from sites other than reddit*

+* *analytics collected, sent to remote database to be aggregated and displayed on a public/private website (tbd)*